 Pregnancy starts when the sperm meets the egg in the Fallopian tube.
 From this moment on, a zygote starts to form (one-cell embryo), which will grow on a daily basis until it reaches the blastocyst stage.

-When the embryo becomes a blastocyst, about 7-8 days after egg fertilization, it is ready to implant to the womb of the woman.
+When the embryo becomes a blastocyst, about 7-8 days after egg fertilization, it is ready to be implanted in the womb of the woman.
 This extraordinary event is known as embryo implantation and marks the beginning of the pregnancy journey.

 What happens in the first month of pregnancy?

-A pregnancy is a long process that last about 40 weeks.
+Pregnancy is a long process that lasts about 40 weeks.
 Throughout the process, both the pregnant woman and the fetus go through a series of major changes.

 - They respond to the hormones produced by the pituitary gland, i.e. FSH and LH, and start to develop the ovarian follicles that can be found within.
 Also, sex hormones start to be produced, especially estrogens.